jaredkrinke/log/content/posts/programming-languages/100-languages-4.md

 ## Commodore BASIC
 * All arithmetic is apparently floating point -- is it done in software?
 Because it's surprisingly slow
-* Line numbers are annoying to deal with, but in the proper historical context they make sense because you entered one line at a time -- today, we're spoiled with text editors
+* Line numbers are annoying to deal with, but in the proper historical context they make sense because you entered one line at a time -- today, we're spoiled with fullscreen text editors

 ## Verilog
 * The [8bitworkshop Verilog IDE](https://8bitworkshop.com/v3.11.0/?platform=verilog&file=clock_divider.v) is amazing